A new characterization of the holographic entropy cone: Review of the RT cone

 where $X_i, Y_i, Z_i$, and $W_i$ are any disjoint subsystems (individual or composite) and where the conditional tripartite information is defined analogously to the CMI:

 Here $W_i$ can be the empty set, in which case $\mi_3(X_i:Y_i:Z_i|\emptyset)$ reduces to the tripartite information $\mi_3(X_i:Y_i:Z_i)$.
-The rigidity of the tripartite form \eqref{eq:tripartite-form} makes it a powerful tool for generating new inequalities, as demonstrated in \cite{Hernandez-Cuenca:2023iqh}, and we will use it below to argue for certain properties of null-reduced sHEIs.
+The rigidity of the tripartite form \eqref{eq:tripartite-form} makes it a powerful tool for generating new inequalities, as demonstrated in \cite{Hernandez-Cuenca:2023iqh}, and we will use it in \cref{sec:TFproperties} to analyze properties of null-reduced sHIQs.